ng-/ng.seed/readme.md

 	This will install and use the latest stable version of node, to specify a version edit `~/.bashrc`

-3. Goto the diretory where you want your application, and install ng.seed
+3. **Goto the directory where you want your application, and install ng.seed**

 		npm install ng-/ng.seed